 All ecommerce sites serve as a store, but this isn’t the only purpose they can have.
 For example, your digital store can also double as your company website and contain information about your brand, products, and services.

-Just keep in mind that the type of site will help you decide which platform works best for your business.
+Just keep in mind that the type of site will help you decide which platform (like Wix or Shopify) works best for your business.

 What’s more, you should also consider the products you want to sell before choosing the best ecommerce platforms.
 If you’re selling intangible goods like software or subscription services, you can get away with implementing a lighter platform that focuses more on design and has lower per month costs.